scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 ## Hardware resources

-You can request a specific amount of hardware resources (cpu, memory, gpu) for the task, declared thorugh the `resources` task parameter; `resources` must be a list of Resource objects represented as a dictionary.
+You can request a specific amount of hardware resources (cpu, memory, gpu) for the task, declared thorugh the `resources` task parameter; `resources` must be a map of Resource objects represented as a dictionary.
 At the moment Digitalhub SDK supports:

 - **CPU**